sindresorhus/Plash/readme.md

 ### Scroll to position

-You can scroll a website to a specific position each time it is loaded by putting the following in the website‘s “JavaScript” field.
+You can scroll a website to a specific position each time it is loaded by putting the following in the website's “JavaScript” field.
 Adjust the “500” to how far down it should scroll.

 ```js
 window.scrollTo(0, 500);